KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. The main js file MMM-RNV.js is minified.
 Please consider to replace it with a non-minified version for better readability and error analysis.
 3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-5. Recommendation: Found `'node-fetch'` in file `rollup.config.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `rollup.config.js`: Replace it with built-in fetch.
-6. Recommendation: Found `'node-fetch'` in file `Backend.ts`: Replace it with built-in fetch.
+8. Recommendation: Found `'node-fetch'` in file `Backend.ts`: Replace it with built-in fetch.
-7. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-RNV by jupadin](https://github.com/jupadin/MMM-RNV)